tjyuyao/ice-learn/docs/resources/dev_notes/03_architechture_design.md

-# Overall Architecture Design Notes
+# The Folder Structure

 - `llutil` for Low-Level Utilities that supports the most fundamental mechanisms.
     - `multiprocessing` enables cross-processes communication for tensors, lambdas and closures.
     - `config` converts every class into a `configurable`.
     - `modifier` defines a tool for pipeline operation, useful in dataset transform and learning rate update, etc.

 - `core` implements the kernel hyper-graph architecture for scheduling multitasks and experiments.